Adani Ports to acquire marine services firm Ocean Sparkle

 OSL is valued at an enterprise value of ₹1,700 crore with ₹300 crore of free cash in the company, as per the statement.
 The company was established in 1995 by a group of marine technocrats with P. Jairaj Kumar as the Chairman and MD, who will continue as the Chairman of the OSL.

-It has a presence in all the major ports, 15 minor ports and all the 3 LNG terminals in India, the statement said.
+It has a presence in all the major ports, 15 minor ports and all the three LNG terminals in India, the statement said.

 Adani Ports and Special Economic Zones, the flagship transportation arm of the diversified Adani group, is India's largest private ports and logistics company.